microstub/microstub.github.io/_posts/2022-12-31-linux-detours.md

-`DetourFunction` then uses the `oDrawIndexedPrimitive` function pointer and modifies the instructions at the target function in order to transfer control flow to the detour function function.
+`DetourFunction` then uses the `oDrawIndexedPrimitive` function pointer and modifies the instructions at the target function in order to transfer control flow to the detour function.

 At this point any calls to `DrawIndexedPrimitive` within the `LPDIRECT3DDEVICE9` class will be rerouted to `hkDrawIndexedPrimitive`.
 You can see that this is a